-Students in this course attend the University for 30 weeks over three terms from March to November (excluding examinations and vacations).
+Students in this course attend the University for twenty-eight weeks over two sessions from March to November (excluding examinations and recesses).

 Students are required, before graduation, to have gained at least sixteen weeks of approved industrial experience, and to have submitted satisfactory reports on the work done to comply with this requirement.
 Industrial experience is normally obtained during the long vacations at the end of second and third years.
 During the second, third and fourth years of the course, visits are made to various metallurgical works, and students are required to submit reports on some of these.